chanthamoney/csci3081/Proj_01_Full_Feedback.md

 + Pass: Configuring GHI

-+ Pass: Run ghi for total number of open issues in Github repo (Found: 1)
++ Fail: Run ghi for total number of open issues in Github repo (Found: 0)

-[OPEN issue #11] :  Add documentation for doxygen code [docs]
++ Pass: Run ghi for total number of closed issues in Github repo (Found: 11)

-+ Pass: Run ghi for total number of closed issues in Github repo (Found: 10)
+[CLOSED issue #11] :  Add documentation for doxygen code [docs]

 [CLOSED issue #10] :  Unit test formatting for factory is not clear [refactor] [tests] 1